Do’s and Don’ts for Submitting Photos to Casting Directors

 Do make sure your head is in the photo

-This one sounds obvious, right?
-If you’re sending a photo, your head definitely needs to be in it.
+It might sound obvious, but if you’re submitting photos, your face needs to be visible.
 Casting Directors not only need to know what your look is, but they also need to verify that the photo you’re sending is actually of you.
-Even if you’re sending a photo to prove you have renaissance era wardrobe, your face needs to be clearly visible in the picture.
+Even if you’re submitting to prove you have the required wardrobe, your face needs to be clearly visible in the picture.

 Please be sure to take your photos in good lighting.
 These shots don’t need to look professional, but your features need to be clearly visible.
 It’s difficult to determine things like skin tone and hair color when photos are dark or muted.
-This is especially important when casting doubles, since Casting Directors often need to match a principal actor exactly.
+This is especially important when casting doubles, who often need to match a principal actor exactly.

-When you email photos, Casting Directors ask that you send the file as an attachment or as a small-medium sized image if you’re including it in the body of the email.
+While Central Casting uses the photos in your online profile when booking Background Actors, there are times when Casting Directors will ask you to submit a specific photo through email.
+When you email photos, please send the file as an attachment or as a small-medium sized image if you’re including it in the body of the email.
 If you send the file as “actual size” or “large,” the image embedded in the email becomes massive, which makes it difficult for the Casting Directors to get an accurate read on your look.
-Here are some helpful tips sending attachments from an iPhone or Android device.
+Here are some helpful tips for sending attachments from an iPhone or Android device.

-If you’re asked to submit a picture of your car for a role, please submit a photo of your actual car and not a photo from the dealership or the car company’s website.
-Casting Directors use these photos to build their scenes and confirm things like make, model, color, and condition.
+If you’re asked to send in or upload a photo of your car to your profile, please submit a photo of your actual car and not a photo from the dealership or the car company’s website.
+Casting Directors use these photos to confirm things like make, model, color, and condition.
 Remember, your car is expected to show up to set the way it looks in the photos, so you should always send photos that accurately reflect your car’s condition.

 Now you know how to set yourself up for success when submitting photos to Casting Directors.
-For more ways to be a successful Background Actor, check out our articles How to Text with a Casting Director and How to Read a Central Casting Job Post.
+For more ways to be a successful Background Actor, check out our articles How to Prepare for Your First Day on Set and 5 Key Background Acting Tips.